-Fig. 4 depicts the indoor temperature envelopes with all 3 schemes under all possible uncertain scenarios of \mathbf{r} given $|\mathcal{U}|=8$ and $\Gamma=5$.
-Clearly, Scheme 3 is unable to robustly guarantee indoor comfort constraints, which validates the conclusion that open-loop control actions are less robust than closed-loop control policies.
+Fig. 4 depicts the indoor temperature envelopes with all 3 schemes under all possible uncertain scenarios of r given $|\mathcal{U}| = 8$ and $\Gamma = 5$.
+According to the computation results in Fig. 3b, it it shown that Schemes 1 and 2 are both able to tolerate all possible uncertainties but Scheme 3 can only ensure robust constraint satisfaction with $\Gamma = 3$.
+Clearly, as can be seen from Fig. 4, Scheme 3 is unable to robustly guarantee indoor comfort constraints, which validates the conclusion that open-loop control actions are less robust than closed-loop control policies.